raspberrypilearning/pride-prejudice-zombies/en/step_10.md

 - Once again regex can help us out with this task.
 Rather than trying this out on the entire book straight away, create a new Python file, so that you can practice on a few sample sentences.

+# Rule 1

-- Now you can try and convert the following text using the first rule.
+- Try and convert the following text using the first rule.

 	```python
 	import re